doitintl/iris3/README.md

 ## Supported Google Cloud Products

 Right now, there are plugins for the following types of resources.
+To learn what label keys are added, search for `def _gcp_`, i.e., functions whose names start `_gcp_`.
+The function name is used for the key.
+These are also listed below.
-* Compute Engine Instances
+* Compute Engine Instances (Labels name, zone, region, instance type)
   * Including  preemptible instances or instances created by Managed Instance Groups.
   * But: GKE Nodes are not labeled, as doing so recreates them.
-* Compute Engine Disks
+* Compute Engine Disks (Labels name, zone, region)
   * But: GKE Disks (Volumes) are not labeled.
 See above.
-* Compute Engine Snapshots
+* Compute Engine Snapshots  (Labels name, zone, region)
-* Cloud Storage
+* Cloud Storage  (Labels name, zone, region)
-* BigQuery Datasets
+* BigQuery Datasets (Labels name, zone, region)
-* BigQuery Tables
+* BigQuery Tables (Labels name, zone, region)
-* BigTable Instances
+* BigTable Instances (Labels name, zone, region)
-* PubSub Subscriptions
+* PubSub Subscriptions (Labels name)
-* PubSub Topics
+* PubSub Topics (Labels name, zone)
+* CloudSQL (Labels name, zone, region)
-* CloudSQL (These receive a label only on the cron schedule, not on creation.)
+  * These receive a label only on the cron schedule, not on creation.
+* Google Cloud Storage buckets  (Labels name, location)

 ## Installation
 ### Before deploying